-There is no denying that my life hasn't been "normal".
-But like the saying goes..."what doesn't kill you will only make you stronger" and thankfully I still have about 2 more lives to go.
+There is no denying that my life hasn't been normal.
+But like the saying goes..."what doesn't kill you will only make you stronger."
+Thankfully I still have about 2 more lives to go.
 I attribute my determination to that of all the animals I have had the honor of meeting and learning from.
 From being "raised by wolves" (literally) to living in the jungles of Sri Lanka, it was the compassion and understanding I received from animals of every size, shape, and species, that made me the human I am today.

 So every Christmas was spent, cleaning horse stalls, feeding, exercising, etc...FIRST.
 Opening presents and having holiday dinners were put on hold until later in the day.
 Our animals were treated like royalty and to this day, I continue this tradition with my own children and our dogs.

-As I grew up and moved on and out, I drifted out of the horse life and completely unexpectedly ended up in "a pack"...yes the real kind.
+As I grew up and moved on and out, I drifted away from horse life and completely unexpectedly ended up in "a pack"...yes the real kind.
 One of my absentee relatives dumped his wolf/dog mix on my doorstep because "he wasn't a good guard dog".
 In other words, the novelty of owning "White Fang" was over.
-It was this magnificent snow white "beast" that took me on a journey that I would never be able to re-pay him for.
+It was this magnificent snow white beast of a dog, that took me on a journey that I would never be able to re-pay him for.
 My life with wolves began.

 Rescuing "wolf hybrids" (as they were called this back then), gave me more than I bargained for.
-I was kicked out of a several locations due to "howling" and the fear of "savage beasts" being next door.
-But being mis-judged was something I was starting to get used to.
+I was kicked out of a several neighborhoods due to "howling" and the fear of "savage beasts" being next door.
+But being misjudged was something I was starting to get used to.

 Years later on a chance visit to our local animal shelter, it was there that I would discover my first Pit Bull..."Tatanka".
-She had been confiscated from a double homicide/meth lab gone bad crime scene.
+She had been confiscated from a double homicide/meth lab/drug deal gone bad, crime scene.
 Taking her in would prove, that rescuing "wolves" was a walk in the park compared to what I was about to go through with the most notorious breed of dog in the world.

 Production companies began contacting us about doing a reality show.
 My first reaction was "fuck off, I have no interest".
 But times were getting harder for our non-profit and donations were starting to become more scarce.
 Hunger would eventually win out over my pride and I gave in to the idea of documenting our lives on national television.
 "Pit Bulls & Parolees" was born under the protective arms of Animal Planet.